Tomalin18/SNS-to-Doc/store-description.md

 ## 🎯 功能描述

 ### 英文版本
-Transform your Twitter experience with AI-powered content sharing to Discord.
+Transform your social media experience with AI-powered content sharing to Discord.
 This extension allows you to:

 - **🤖 AI-Powered Processing**: Use OpenAI GPT-4o or Anthropic Claude to summarize and transform tweets
 - **📤 One-Click Sharing**: Send processed content directly to Discord channels